 Today, there is a tremendous amount of effort being put forth to reduce energy consumption.
 The DOE (Department of Energy) and the Hydraulic Institute have been working together to reduce the energy consumption of pumps, motors, and pump systems.
-This is where SIMSITE[®] Structural Composites shine - they can significantly reduce energy consumption - in some cases as much as 20%, or more!
-It starts with the basic concept of Composites.
+This is where Composites can shine they can significantly reduce energy consumption - in some cases as much as 20%, or more!

+It starts with the basic concept of Composites: